Innovation and Sustainable Development

 Over 35 hectares (86.5 acres) of vines are now cultivated organically in order to combat the diseases of downy and powdery mildew.

-Baron Philippe de Rothschild has been committed to quality control since 2003 and has ISO 9001, ISO 14001 and International Food Standard certification as well as COFRAC accreditation.
+Baron Philippe de Rothschild has been committed to quality control since 2003 and has ISO 9001, ISO 14001 and International Food Standard certification as well as COFRAC accreditation (scope available on its website).
 Another example of the group’s unwavering commitment to sustainable development is the winery’s unique and ecological wastewater treatment system, which allows the use of treated water for watering green spaces.